pavelacamposp/data-driven-quad-control/README.md

 *Figure: Control trajectories of tracking (PID), Reinforcement Learning (PPO), and data-driven MPC controllers.*

 ### Controller Comparison System
+> [!WARNING]
+> **Windows not yet supported:** This script does not run correctly on Windows due to multiprocessing issues with PyTorch.

 The controller comparison system is implemented in [`src/data_driven_quad_control/comparison/controller_comparison.py`](src/data_driven_quad_control/comparison/controller_comparison.py).
 It compares the following controllers in simulation for drone position control:
 - PID tracking controller (used as a baseline)
 - Reinforcement Learning controller (trained PPO policy)